Hometown Pride Tour: Kerr Feed and Grain

 Kerr Feed and Grain was started back in 1932 by a young entrepreneur who had a dream of owning his own business and providing quality products to cattle ranchers throughout Clay County.

 “My great grandfather, Louis Kerr Sr., purchased the cash feed store in the 40′s, his son Louis Kerr Jr., who was my grandfather, came back to help him we moved to this location and have been going strong ever since,” said Kerri Brown, co-owner of Kerr Feed and Grain.

-Brown said since she was a child, she spent endless time in the store smelling the grain and being behind the counter.
+Brown said when she was a child, she spent endless time in the store smelling the grain and sitting behind the counter.
 She even worked there in high school, doing bookkeeping.

 “My greatest memory is sitting on this old leather sofa that’s been here since the beginning of time and just hearing my grandfather tell stories and seeing him interact with customers,” said Brown.

 Over the years, the store continued to be passed down and after Brown’s parents passed away, it was time for her and her brother Wade Bryant to continue their legacy.

 “My brother at that time was really taking on everything, he is one of the hardest working men I know and I wanted to be able to come and help him,” said Brown.